Northern Province, Sri Lanka

-The Northern Province (வட மாகாணம் Vaṭa Mākāṇam; උතුරු පළාත Uturu Paḷāta) is one of the nine provinces of Sri Lanka, the first level administrative division of the country.
-The provinces have existed since the 19th century but did not have any legal status until 1987 when the 13th Amendment to the Constitution of Sri Lanka established provincial councils.
-Between 1988 and 2006 the province was temporarily merged with the Eastern Province to form the North Eastern Province.
-The capital of the province is Jaffna.
-The majority of the Sri Lankan Civil War occurred in this province.
+The Northern Province (வட மாகாணம் Vaṭa Mākāṇam; උතුරු පළාත Uturu Paḷāta) is one of the nine provinces of Sri Lanka.
+The province has an area of 8,884 km2, making it the 3rd largest province by area, and a population of 1,061,315, making it the least populated province.
+Jaffna is the capital city of the province.

+Between 1988 and 2006, the province was temporarily merged with the Eastern Province into one province, the North Eastern Province.
+Due to its large Tamil population, the Northern Province is sometimes referred to as "Sri Lanka's Tamil country".
+The majority of the fighting in the Sri Lankan Civil War took place in the Northern province.

 History

 Parts of present-day Northern Province were part of the pre-colonial Jaffna kingdom.
 Other parts were ruled by Vanniar Chieftains who paid tribute to the Jaffna kingdom.
 The province then came under Portuguese, Dutch and British control.
 In 1815 the British gained control of the entire island of Ceylon.
 They divided the island into three ethnic based administrative structures: Low Country Sinhalese, Kandyan Sinhalese and Tamil.
 The Northern Province was part of the Tamil administration.
 In 1833, in accordance with the recommendations of the Colebrooke-Cameron Commission, the ethnic based administrative structures were unified into a single administration divided into five geographic provinces.
 The districts of Jaffna, Mannar, Nuvarakalaviya (present day Anuradhapura District) and Vanni formed the new Northern Province.
 Nuvarakalaviya was transferred to the newly created North Central Province in 1873.

 The Indo-Lanka Accord signed on 29 July 1987 required the Sri Lankan government to devolve powers to the provinces and, in the interim, to merge the Northern and Eastern provinces into one administrative unit.
 The accord required a referendum to be held by 31 December 1988 in the Eastern Province to decide whether the merger should be permanent.
 Crucially, the accord allowed the Sri Lankan president to postpone the referendum at his discretion.

 On 14 November 1987 the Sri Lankan Parliament passed the 13th Amendment to the 1978 Constitution of Sri Lanka and the Provincial Councils Act No 42 of 1987, establishing provincial councils.
 On September 2 and 8 1988 President Jayewardene issued proclamations enabling the Northern and Eastern provinces to be one administrative unit administered by one elected Council.
-The North-East Province was born.
+The North Eastern Province was born.

 The proclamations were only meant to be a temporary measure until a referendum was held in the Eastern Province on a permanent merger between the two provinces.
 However, the referendum was never held and successive Sri Lankan presidents issued proclamations annually extending the life of the "temporary" entity.